Available Resources and Support for DC Children and Families in Response to COVID-19

 Internet, Technology and Utility Resources for Low-Income DC Families

-- T-Mobile and MetroPCS customers who have data plans will automatically have unlimited smartphone data through May 13 (excluding roaming).
+T-Mobile and MetroPCS customers who have data plans will automatically have unlimited smartphone data through June 30, 2020 (excluding roaming).
+For more information:

 Federal Government Resources